Updated June 8, 2021

 Registered Dietitian (RDs) — also calle registered dietitian nutritionists (RDNs) — are food and nutrition experts who address today’s complex issues surrounding food and nutrition science.

 They use the best available scientific evidence to advise people on what to eat to prevent and manage disease, lead a healthy lifestyle, or achieve a specific health-related goal.

 To obtain the RD credential, one must (1):

-- Complete a minimum of a bachelor’s degree at an accredited university or college with coursework that is approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
+- Complete a minimum of a bachelor’s degree.
+The degree must be completed at an accredited university or college with coursework that is approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.

 - Complete a dietetic internship.
 The internship requires a minimum of 1,200 hours of supervised practice in the three areas of dietetics: clinical dietetics, community dietetics, and foodservice management.
+Most internships require tuition but some offer stipends.

-- Complete 75 hours of continuing educational units every five years to maintain registration.
+- Complete continuing education.
+Dietitians must complete 75 hours of continuing education units every five years to maintain registration.

 Dietitians work in a variety of settings and areas including:

 - Health-care facilities, providing medical nutrition therapy to help speed patients’ recovery and lay the groundwork for long-term health.

 - Sports nutrition and wellness programs, educating athletes and clients about the relationship between nutrition, athletic performance, and health.

-- Food industry, working in public relations, consumer affairs and product development.
+- The food industry, working in public relations, consumer affairs, and product development.

 - Community and public health, coordinating and implementing nutrition policy programs and carrying out programs in the general community to promote healthy eating habits.